Leyton Area Guide: Finding the Right Estate Agents in Leyton

 Population

 Leyton hosts residents of many nationalities from Russia, North Africa, Portugal, and Italy.
-They make up the majority of 42,061 residents, almost half of which are under the age of 30.
+They make up the majority of 42,061 residents, almost half of whom are under the age of 30.

 Shopping